glassBead-tc/glassBead-001-atris/AUDIUSAGENTREADME.md

 ### Current Progress (as of [current date])

-We have successfully expanded the functionality of the Audius Research Agent.
-Here's what we've achieved:
+We have implemented the basic structure of the Audius Research Agent, but are facing significant challenges:

-1. User query interpretation: The agent can understand and process a wide range of user queries about Audius data.
-2. API selection: Based on the query, the agent correctly selects the appropriate Audius API endpoint.
-3. API request execution: The agent successfully makes requests to various Audius API endpoints.
+1. API connectivity: The agent is unable to successfully connect to the Audius API.
-4. Data retrieval: We are able to fetch and display data from the Audius API for tracks, playlists, and trending content.
-5. Data formatting: The agent now formats the results into user-friendly output for various types of queries.
+2. Error handling: There are issues with processing API responses and handling errors.
+3. Query processing: The agent is failing to select appropriate APIs for user queries.

 Current Task:
-We have implemented multiple API endpoints including "Search Tracks", "Get Trending Tracks", "Get Trending Playlists", and "Get Playlist".
-The agent can now provide specific answers to queries about track information, playlist details, and trending content.
-We have also refined the output formatting to match the expected answer format.
+Debug and fix the issues preventing successful API connections and query processing.
+This includes addressing the "No APIs passed to select_api_node" error and improving error handling throughout the application.

 Next steps:
+1. Debug and fix API connectivity issues.
-1. Continue to improve error handling for failed queries and unexpected API responses.
+2. Improve error handling for failed queries and API responses.
+3. Fix the API selection process in the `select_api.ts` file.
+4. Implement proper response parsing for successful API calls.
+5. Continue to refine the query interpretation and response generation.
-2. Implement user input handling to allow for a wider range of dynamic queries.
+6. Implement user input handling to allow for a wider range of dynamic queries.
-3. Consider adding more detailed information in the formatted output when appropriate.
-4. Implement caching mechanisms to improve response times for frequently requested data.
-5. Begin work on the Next.js UI to provide a user-friendly interface for interacting with the agent.
+7. Begin work on the Next.js UI to provide a user-friendly interface for interacting with the agent.
-6. Address the deprecation warning for the `punycode` module.
+8. Address the deprecation warning for the `punycode` module.
-7. Expand the test suite to cover more edge cases and ensure consistent output.
+9. Expand the test suite to cover more edge cases and ensure consistent output.